pvamshi/jsrun/README.md

-## What is this

-Check the app at [https://jsrun.dev](https://jsrun.dev).
-The app lets you to run javascript code and preview the `console.log` output.
+[https://jsrun.dev](https://jsrun.dev) lets you to run javascript code and preview the `console.log` output.
 It can be used for learning or as a scratchpad.

 ### Features